WHAT IS ADEOID & TONSIL SURGERY?

 The decision for your child to have surgery can be daunting.
 There are lots of mixed messages in the community about the function of the tonsils, the risks and outcomes of tonsillectomy and changes in your child after this procedure.

-Tonsillectomy and adenoidectomy is a safe, successful procedure.
-It has some risks that Dr Mooney will discuss with you, but many thousands are performed each year in Australia with the vast majority proceeding without significant problems.
-Dr Mooney has been performing this operation since 1996 and has performed several thousand without any major complication.
+Tonsillectomy and adenoidectomy is a very frequently performed procedure.
+Like all procedures, it has some risks that Dr Mooney will discuss with you, but many thousands are performed each year in Australia with the vast majority proceeding without significant problems.
+Dr Mooney has been performing this operation since 1996 and has performed several thousand of this procedure..

 CHILDREN, SNORING & SLEEP DISORDERED BREATHING